Admissions Information

 4+ Entry (Reception)

-• The number of Reception places available each year varies but usually the school has a few places to offer to external candidates.
+• The number of Reception places available each year varies but usually the school has some places to offer to external candidates.

-• 4+ assessments take place in mid-February each year for entry into Reception the following September.
+• 4+ assessments take place in January/February each year for entry into Reception the following September.

 • Assessment criteria are based on the Early Learning Goals of the Early Years Foundation Stage; teachers must be satisfied that children will be able to flourish alongside the children already in our Nursery classes.